 | Role in a protocol | Optional fine-tuning (layer 5) | Core anabolic protection (layer 4) |

-The bottom line: Tesamorelin is the higher-leverage tool with stronger evidence.
-AOD-9604 is the optional add-on for marginal lipolytic benefit.
-If you can only choose one, choose tesamorelin.
-If you're running both, tesamorelin goes at night (GH pulsatility during sleep) and AOD goes in the morning (fasted lipolysis before activity).
+The bottom line: Tesamorelin is the higher-leverage tool with the stronger evidence base.
+AOD-9604 is the optional add-on for a marginal lipolytic signal.
+Where only one is in play, tesamorelin carries more.
+Where both run, the timing convention splits them — tesamorelin at night for GH pulsatility during sleep, AOD in the morning for fasted lipolysis before activity.

 AOD-9604 for Men and Women